Ram Orientation Resident Assistant (RA)

 - Handle certain aspects of residence hall keys including completing key inventories, checking out of temporary keys or other keys to specific rooms in the building.

-- Log and process all Lost and Found items in a timely manner and attempt to contact the owner if one has been identified.
+- In conjunction with the Community Desk Manager, log and process all Lost and Found items in a timely manner and attempt to contact the owner if one has been identified.

 - Answer phone calls, take messages and transfer calls as needed.